747309172a-cpu/Elite_Robots_CS_SDK_CSharp/doc/UserGuide/UserGuide.en.md

   MyApp.dll
   elite_cs_sdk.dll
   elite_cs_series_sdk_c.dll
+  elite_cs_series_sdk.dll
+  elite_kdl_kinematics.dll
+  elite_eigen_pose_algebra.dll
+  elite_pose_algebra.dll
 ```

 For a code example, refer to the examples under `example` and adjust recipe and script file paths as needed.

 If runtime reports `DllNotFoundException: elite_cs_series_sdk_c`, the usual cause is that the native DLL was not copied into the runtime directory.

+If plugin creation fails on Windows with a message similar to `failed to create pose algebra plugin instance` or `failed to create kinematics plugin instance`, rebuild the SDK and plugins with `/p:EliteLinkUpstreamStatic=false`, then copy the regenerated DLLs together.

 ---